 Visa and Mastercard have set the national limit for contactless payments in the UK to £30 and therefore we are not able to process contactless payments over this value.
 This £30 limit also applies to contactless payments on smart devices.
 For travel contactless customers you will be charged on a daily basis for journeys made that day up to the day cap.
 Once you have hit your day cap, continue tap on and off to benefit from your remaining journeys at no additional cost.

 Do I still get a ticket if I pay with contactless?

 If you travel contactless, by just tapping on and off as you travel, you won't get a ticket.
-However, you can still check your fares and journey history with your contactless card through our website.
+However, you can still check your fares and journey history with your contactless card through our website here.

-If you make a contactless payment to purchase a ticket or Kinchkard, or top-up your Kinchkard then you will be provided with a ticket and you’ll also receive a separate small contactless payment receipt along with your ticket.
+If you make a contactless payment to purchase a ticket or Kinchkard, or top-up your Kinchkard then you will be provided with a ticket and you’ll also receive a confirmation of payment at the bottom of your ticket.